afk-echo/CustomScrollBar-ChromiumExt/README.md

 2. Extract the .zip file into a folder of your choice on your system.
 3. Open `<browser-name>://extensions` on your browser of choice.
 4. Enable **Developer Mode** in the page that pops up.
-5. Click on `Load unpacked` and select the folder where you extracted the previously downloaded .zip file.
+5. Click `Load unpacked` and select the folder where you extracted the previously downloaded .zip file.

 ![Extensions](screenshots/inst-1.png)
 ![Developer Mode](screenshots/inst-2.png)